 I still want to deny hating writing from time to time even after changing my mind so many times.
-About a month though I was sure I would never write again.
-Not a text message, a blog post like this or even signing a guests’ book.
+About a month ago though I was sure I would never write again.
+Not a text message, but a blog post like this one.

 This is what went down.

-On a good day, which happened more often than not, I would have a complete article, a happy client on the other side of the globe and some dollars trickling in my bank!
+On a good day, which happened more often than not, I would have a complete article, a happy client on the other side of the globe and some dollars trickling into my bank account!

 Then some witchcraft happened.

 The new job came with a glittering pay coercing me to create time for both assignments.
-The boom lay a few days ahead.
+The boom lay a few days ahead after all.